Sleep epigenetics: Stress

-Exposure to stress, particularly during early life, has significant impacts on an individuals' response to future experiences of stress.
+Exposure to stress, particularly during early life, has significant impacts on an individual's response to future experiences of stress.
 Research on epigenetic changes caused by differences in the amount of time rats were nurtured by their mother is one example of these significant impacts.
 When examining the epigenome of rat offspring, it is noted that alterations to the epigenome occur at the glucocorticoid receptor (GR) gene promoter in the hippocampus.
 This happens when the offspring experience a significant amount of licking and grooming from their mother at an early age.
 The offspring that experience a significant amount of licking and grooming develop differences in DNA methylation compared to the offspring that receive an insignificant amount of licking and grooming.
 The offspring that are inadequately nurtured by their mother become highly susceptible to stressful environments.
 These epigenetic differences can be seen as early as the first week of life and persist into adulthood.
 However, evidence shows that when offspring are cross-fostered to receive a good amount of licking and grooming, the epigenetic differences are reversed, supporting a causal relationship between the maternal effect and the epigenetic stress responses in offspring.
 This proposes that the offspring's epigenome can be altered and established through early life experiences.

 The effect of stress on sleep can be predicted long before a baby is born.
-It is hypothesized that increasing the cortisol levels in mothers reduces the amount of glucocorticoid receptors (GRs) in an infant's hippocampus, lowering the physiological role of the negative feedback loop on the hypothalamic-pituitary-adrenal (HPA) axis.
-The HPA axis is important for regulating the wake-sleep cycle, but works with other factors that help modulate sleep as well.
+It is hypothesized that increasing cortisol levels in mothers reduces the amount of glucocorticoid receptors (GRs) in an infant's hippocampus, lowering the physiological role of the negative feedback loop on the hypothalamic-pituitary-adrenal (HPA) axis.
+The HPA axis is important for regulating the wake-sleep cycle but works with other factors that help modulate sleep as well.
 When the negative feedback loop is disrupted due to stress, the HPA axis in newborns becomes hyperactive and the amount of cortisol in circulation elevates.
 However, the hyperactivity of the HPA axis and the elevated levels of cortisol in the hippocampus can be reversed or lowered to normal levels after demethylation of the hippocampal GR promoter, further providing evidence of the involvement of epigenetic mechanisms in HPA axis modifications.